SumiSastri/dev-blogs/docs/dns-domain-name-system/part3-how-to-choose-a-web-hosting-service.md

 Data infrastrutures are complex and at enterprise level, decisions on hosting and data-infrastructures go hand-in-hand and senior-teams review the enterprises business case making these selections based on current and future growth plans with solutions architects and other IT specialists like networking experts and big-data experts.

-See the section on data-infrastructures - this is currently (2023) a work in progress.
+See the section on data-infrastructures.